Initial Teacher Training

 If you have queries about School Direct with the Wokingham Secondary Federation, please email :JBushell@bulmershe.wokingham.sch.uk

 The Wokingham Secondary Federation is fully committed to equal opportunities.

-A group of partner schools in the Surrey Heath are also offering initial teacher training places through School Direct, where the lead school is Collingwood College, Camberley.
-They offer great initial teacher training opportunities and their available positions will be confirmed shortly.
+Collingwood College, Camberley, lead a group of partner schools in the Surrey Heath area to offer initial teacher training places through School Direct.
+They offer great initial teacher training opportunities and their placement requirements are listed below.

 Please see the Collingwood website for the most up-to-date information:

 The schools in the partnership are fully committed to equal opportunities.